WildCodeSchool/2023-01-EN-Berlin-Remote2-Project3Planning/README.md

 ready --> served : runner delivers the item served --> payed payed --> [*]
+ordered --> rejected : station declines
-ordered --> ordered : station declines and new order item is negotiated
+rejected --> ordered : customer is informed and new item is negotiated
 ```

 ### Table States